By ROSHAN THIRAN

 The poll concluded that holding a position of responsibility at school was the most important indicator of a good future leader – and that academic qualification was overrated.

 A study by the Journal of Research on Adolescence found that youths who participated in service and community activities perceive themselves as better leaders.

-Leadership lessons learnt during childhood help sow the first seeds of leadership ambition.
+Leadership lessons learnt during childhood helped sow the first seeds of leadership ambition.
 Parents and teachers provide the earliest influence on children.
 By modelling leadership in their own lives, parents profoundly affect the leaders their children become.
-But training children to be leaders not only takes time but commitment from all parts of the community.
-And sometimes with a million things on everyone’s plate, leadership development is an agenda lost in the ‘busyness’ of life.
+But training children to be leaders takes time and commitment from the community.
+And sometimes with a million things on everyone’s plate, leadership development is an agenda lost in the “busy-ness” of life.

-After interviewing more than 500 well-known leaders, Pat Williams concludes that effective leaders aren’t born but made and that leadership training really begins at home, and in schools.
+After interviewing more than 500 well-known leaders, Pat Williams concluded that effective leaders aren’t born but made, and that leadership training really begins at home, and in schools.
 Harvard professors Marshall Goldsmith and Howard Morgan studied over 86,000 participants and found conclusive evidence that leadership is learnt.

 At Leaderonomics, our core mission is to build leaders and to do that we start as early as possible via our camps and youth interaction.
 And we believe that everyone should play a part in the process as Mokhtar did for me.

 Just as it takes a village to raise a child, it takes a community to build a leader.
 Parents need to instil leadership in their children.
 Schools and teachers need to be cognisant that they are not only bastions of academic achievements but builders of leaders.
 And companies need to play their part by supporting and championing formative leadership development for kids.
 So, whether you are a parent, teacher or a corporate leader, you need to get involved.
 Tiger Woods, Jack Welch and Branson were sown the seeds of greatness by their parents.
 Helen Keller and many of us benefited from our teachers who helped develop our leadership.